yans0ng/object_tracking/README.md

 ## Introduction
 This project originiates from the final project of Digital Image Processing at Columbia University (ELEN 4830 Spring 2017).

-Our object tracking is based on computing the similarity between target image (average of previous bounding boxes) and the sub-images (sampled randoming around previous object location).
+Model Details:
+The algorithm is based on Siamese model with several highway nets.
+Model is first trained offline with static images to learn features of different classes.
+In the tracking phase, assuming known initial object location, the tracking algorithm samples randomly from current frame centered on the objection location in the previous frame.
+Similarity for each pair is computed, and the patch that has maximum similarity is choosen as the object location at the current frame.
+Averaging target frames is used to reduce error-accumulation problem.

 ## Contributors
 * Hung-Shih Lin,  Columbia University
 * Yan-Song Chen,  Columbia University

 ## Contents

+* main.py

+The program used to call functions on utils.
+This program is for training Siamese model.

+* siamese_network.py

+Constructs the architecture of Siamese network.

 * tracker.py

 The main program that interects with the Siamese network model and video file.

+* utils.py

+Contains functions used for training and prediction.

-* siamese_network.py
+* resize.py

-Constructs the architecture of Siamese network.
+Resize images

+## Training the model
+Execute main.py with following arguments:

+#### Required arguments:
+    -data: training data or data used for prediction

+    -mode: 0 fo prediction. otherwise training

+#### Optional arguments:
+    -ep: epochs

+    -bs: batch size

+    -lr: learning rate

+    -output: output function. e for euclidean distance, c for cosine similarity

+    -wpath: pretrained weight path

+    -wspath: path for saving trained weight

+    -lspath: path for saving log file

+    -pspath: path for saving prediciton

+    -split_ratio: ratio of training data used for validation

+    -loss: loss function. l for logistic, c for contrastive

+    -val_data: validation data. if given, overwrite split ratio

+### Code Example:
+    $python main.py -mode 1 -data <path for training data> -ep 5 -bs 2 -lr 0.001 -output l -loss c -split_ratio 0.2

 ## Running the program
 1. "tracker.py" is the only source file that need to be execute.
 Before running